mwongeraE/paulrhayes.com/app/posts/use-css-transitions-to-link-media-queries-and-javascript.md

+---
 layout: post
-title: 'Use CSS transitions to link Media Queries and JavaScript'
+title: Use CSS transitions to link Media Queries and JavaScript
 tags:
   - css3
   - media-queries